The Hobbit Tolkien Fan Edit Recut

 6. Out of the Frying-Pan into the Fire

-• Orcs & wargs show up to attack the Company.
-With all shots of Azog removed, closeups of a generic Orc leader (taken from earlier in the film) have been repurposed here to sell the moment and compensate for any gaps.
-As pictured above, the shots have been heavily tweaked to naturally fit into their new placement.
+• With all shots of Azog removed, closeups of a generic Orc leader (taken from earlier in the film) have been repurposed here to sell the moment and compensate for the gaps.
+As pictured above, the shots have been tweaked to naturally fit into their new placement.

-• Removed Bilbo killing a Warg to keep him as a non-warrior at this point.
+• Removed Bilbo killing a Warg to keep him as a non-warrior.
 Throughout this edit, he only ever struggles to fight one Goblin and then kills two spiders, mostly with the help of the ring or element of surprise.
 Other than these instances of combat, he uses his wits and brains to escape situations, like the book.

 • Removed Thorin's charge with the Nazgul theme, as again, Azog is not present here.
 Instead, right as some of the Dwarves are about to fall, the Eagles arrive to save the day.

 • New Eagle escape montage using the unused piece “Good Omen” to show their escape and progression.
-With this, removed the reusage of the Gondor theme that was in the original film.
+With this, removed the reuse of the Gondor theme that was in the original film.

 • Directly after Carrock, we cut to black and transition into the intermission.
 This makes for a perfect rest break that also covers up the time jump from An Unexpected Journey to The Desolation of Smaug, as we reflect on how far the Company has come and how far they still have to go.